scarver2/blue-eyes/README.md

 ![blue-eyes](lib/blue-eyes/generators/app/templates/public/images/blue-eyes-small.png)

 ## Why this exists
-I was looking for a way to build a Sinatra skeleton similar to running

-    rails new APP-NAME

-[Corneal](http://thebrianemory.github.io/corneal/) was the closest thing I could find and this gem is based largely off of it.
-It basically does everything equivalent for sinatra that running `rails new` would do, except, it doesn't seem to be maintained anymore, and thus no longer compatible with modern ruby.
-Thus, I have forked and renamed it, hoping to keep it up-to-date.
+Original creator Ben Lamb was looking for a way to build a Sinatra skeleton similar to running how Rails creates applications using `rails new APP-NAME`.
+[Corneal](http://thebrianemory.github.io/corneal/) was the closest thing he could find and this gem is based largely off of it.
+Corneal basically does everything equivalent for Sinatra that running `rails new` would do, except, it doesn't seem to be maintained anymore, and thus no longer compatible with modern Ruby.
+Thus, Ben has forked and renamed it *blue-eyes*.

+[Stan Carver II]() now maintains the *blue-eyes* gem as part of his ongoing work on [Frankie](https://github.com/scarver2/frankie), the essential Sinatra boilerplate.

 ## How to start